christina9939/Datamethod/08_Descriptive_Statistics_a713e0.md

   Most frequent value.

 - **Quartiles**
-Q1,Q3,ICR (25th and 75th percentiles / Internal Control Ratio)
+Q1,Q3,ICR (25th and 75th percentiles / Internal Control Ratio),IQR (Q3 − Q1: This measures the spread of the middle 50% of the data
-Whiskers (range excluding outliers)
+Whiskers [range excluding outliers]),
-, Outliers
+, Outliers (values that fall below Q1 − 1.5×IQR or above Q3 + 1.5×IQR are often considered outliers)

 ---